 A Clear Call To Action (CTA)

-The second thing you need to keep an eye on is the call to action placement.
+The third thing you need to keep an eye on is the call-to-action placement.
 You’ve probably heard of the terms above and below the fold, but here’s a short explanation, just in case.

 Above the fold is the portion of the website that you immediately see without scrolling or taking any other action.
 Below the fold refers to all the content that you see when scrolling down a website.

 Paying attention to the fold is crucial because you want to create a great user experience.
 The key thing is to identify the best places to put your call to actions, images, copy, etc.

 So if your content is above the fold and is getting a lot of traffic, great job!
 But if there’s no call to action for users to take, they are simply not going to convert.

 Similarly, if too many options are presented or all your CTA’s are placed below the fold, people are barely gonna view it and therefore, they’re going to bounce out.
 So always remember to keep your CTA’s easy to spot and use.